Skip to Main Content

 Confidential Print North American 1824-1961

-The below database is to search the print collections held in the Official Papers Section of the Bodleian Law Library.
+The database searches the print collections held in the Official Papers Section of the Bodleian Law Library.
+Staff will be happy to assist.

 From the 1820s papers of significance began to be distributed to officials in the Foreign Office, Cabinet and other departments as Confidential Print.
 The practice grew until the 1850s when nearly every important dispatch or telegram was routinely printed.
 The Confidential Prints vary in format from a single page to a substantial volume, many have maps (we have over 700) and diagrams.
 The documents are numbered 1-10,600 (1827-1914) in roughly order of printing.